daos-stack/daos/doc/admin/deployment.md

 DAOS uses a series of Unix Domain Sockets to communicate between its various components.
 On modern Linux systems, Unix Domain Sockets are typically stored under `/run` or `/var/run` (usually a symlink to `/run`) and are a mounted tmpfs file system.
-There are several methods fo ensuring the necessary directories are setup.
+There are several methods of ensuring the necessary directories are setup.

 A sign that this step may have been missed is when starting `daos_server`